Use the best resources to teach effective and fun swimming lessons

 Together, we can work on teaching better swim lessons!

-This is the best list of tools we have that you can use to teach the best swimming lessons:
+This is the best list of tools we have that you can use to teach fun and effective swimming:

 This is the best list you’ll find of swimming lessons games online.
 Learn how to go underwater, find toys to play with games, and even learn what games to avoid.
 When I’m looking for a game to play, or just need some good ideas, I go here first.
 It is the resource page for all games and training in my own program, and a valuable constantly updated list for you too.